Gunther (archbishop of Cologne): Life

 Gunther belonged to a noble Frankish family and the maternal uncle of Radboud of Utrecht.
 According to the poet Sedulius Scottus, Gunther was a man of great ability.
 He was consecrated Archbishop of Cologne on 22 April 850.
-For a long time he refused to cede his suffragan Diocese of Bremen to St. Ansgar who, in order to facilitate his missionary labours, desired to unite it with his Archdiocese of Hamburg.
+For a long time he refused to cede his suffragan Diocese of Bremen to Ansgar who, in order to facilitate his missionary labours, desired to unite it with his Archdiocese of Hamburg.
 The affair was finally settled (c.
-860) by Pope Nicholas I in favour of St. Ansgar, and Gunther reluctantly consented.
+860) by Pope Nicholas I in favour of Ansgar, and Gunther reluctantly consented.

 According to Johann Peter Kirsch, in 856 Ingiltrud, wife of Count Boso the Elder, had left her husband for one of his vassals.
 Henry Hart Milman says that the Count abandoned his wife.
 Nicholas commanded the bishops in the dominions of Charles the Bald to excommunicate her unless she returned to her husband.
 As she paid no attention to the summons to appear before the Synod of Milan in 860, she was put under the ban.
 Boso and Ingiltrud's daughter was Teutberga; she married Lothair II in 855.

 It is very likely that at the time of his marriage, Lothar II already had a mistress named Waldrada.
 According to historian Baron Ernouf, Gunther was Waldrada's uncle and Thietgaud, Archbishop of Trier was her brother.
 According to the Annales Novienses, Waldrada was Gunther's sister.
 The Vita Sancti Deicoli says that Waldrada was related to Eberhard II, Count of Nordgau (included Strasbourg) family of Etichonids.

-Gunther had become archchaplain of King Lothair II, who wished to divorce of his lawful wife Teutberga.
+Gunther had become archchaplain of King Lothair II, who wished to divorce his lawful wife Teutberga.
 At a synod held at Aachen in January, and another in February, 860, a few bishops and abbots, under the leadership of Gunther, compelled Teutberga to declare that before her marriage with the king she had been violated by her brother.
 Upon her compulsory confession the king was allowed to discard her and she was condemned to a convent.
 At a third synod held at Aachen in April, 862, Gunther and a few other Lorraine bishops allowed the king to marry his concubine Waldrada.
 Nicholas I sent two legates to investigate the case, but the king bribed them, and at a synod which they held in Metz, in June, 863, the divorce was approved.